List of canceled Command & Conquer games: Command & Conquer (2013)

-Command & Conquer (previously known as Command & Conquer: Generals 2) was to be a real-time strategy video game in Command & Conquer series, developed by Victory Games for Microsoft Windows.
+Command & Conquer (previously known as Command & Conquer: Generals 2) was to be a real-time strategy video game in the Command & Conquer series, developed by Victory Games for Microsoft Windows.
 The game would use Frostbite 3 engine and would introduce downloadable content to the franchise.
 It was supposed to be the first game in the series to be developed by Victory Games, making them the series' third developer after Westwood Studios and EA Los Angeles.
 Command & Conquer would be exclusively available on Origin, the distribution service of Electronic Arts.

 The game was announced as a direct sequel to Command & Conquer: Generals but was re-purposed as the first in a series of free-to-play games set in the Command & Conquer universe.
 The skirmish multiplayer platform was slated for release for free around Christmas 2013, with pay per play campaign missions releasing by Q1 2014.
 However, on October 29, EA ceased development of the title, reportedly because of the negative feedback during the closed alpha testing stage.
 Two days later, Victory Games was shut down altogether.